 VCB Is Going Virtual!

-For 94 years, VISIONS Center on Blindness (VCB) has catered to the needs and abilities of people with visual impairments, and has offered year-round programs focused on adaptive living, orientation & mobility, and adaptive technology instruction in a safe, nurturing environment that promotes collaboration, social interaction, and healthy living.
+For 95 years, VISIONS Center on Blindness (VCB) has catered to the needs and abilities of people with visual impairments and has offered year-round programs focused on adaptive living, orientation & mobility, and adaptive technology instruction in a safe, nurturing environment that promotes collaboration, social interaction, and healthy living.

 VCB has primarily been a residential rehabilitation center.
-However, due to COVID-19, our staff has had to make the difficult decision to suspend in-person programs for the Summer.
-This decision was made over a period of many discussions and over several weeks, and is in the best interests of our participants and staff so that everyone can remain as safe and healthy as possible.
+However, due to COVID-19, our staff has had to make the difficult decision to suspend Winter weekend programs until April 2021.
+This decision was made over a period of many discussions and over several weeks and is in the best interests of our participants and staff so that everyone can remain as safe and healthy as possible.
 This is why we are proud to announce that not only are some of VCB's most popular programs going virtual, but VCB programs will now be open to any adult (18 years or older) with a visual impairment, regardless of whether or not they have registered with the New York State Commission for the Blind (NYSCB)!

 The switch to open and virtual programming allows even more potential participants to learn new skills in a collaborative environment, meet new people sharing similar experiences, and grow our amazing community!

 Games include Jeopardy, Trivia, and Family Feud, among others.

 Discussions include self-advocacy, adjusting to blindness, and more.

 Activities include guest speakers, poetry readings, and talent showcases.